Clark–Reese rivalry: Professional basketball

 Both players were first-round picks in the 2024 WNBA draft, with Clark selected first overall by the Indiana Fever and Reese selected seventh by the Chicago Sky.

 On June 1, 2024, they met for the first time in the WNBA, with the Fever defeating the Sky.
 During the game, Reese applauded from the bench when Sky guard Chennedy Carter knocked Clark to the floor on an inbounds play.
 After the game, Reese refused to appear at the post-game press conference and was fined $1,000 for not making herself available.
 Speaking to the press three days after the game, Reese commented on the WNBA's recent "surge in popularity," stating that "the reason [more people are] watching women's basketball is not just because of one person."
 Washington Mystics owner Sheila Johnson echoed this sentiment stating that the league's rise in popularity was "not just [because of] Caitlin Clark, it’s also [because of Angel] Reese."

 2024 Rookie of the Year

 Clark won the 2024 Rookie of the Year award, but not without controversy, as one anonymous vote was cast for Reese, denying Clark a unanimous decision.
 Many voters and analysts were outraged, with ESPN host Andraya Carter stating, "Hats off to Caitlin, should have been unanimous, but I'll stop there," and, "If you were the person who had that one vote, you should be able to stand on it, and we should know who you are."
-Some fans believe the stray vote was cast by Sheryl Swoopes, who had recently criticized Clark, claiming her NCAA D1 scoring record "wasn't legitimate," which she later apologized for.